mattjrumble/fencing-ELO-rankings/README.md

 2. For each event in competitions.json, download the raw results and write an associated metafile with all information about the event ('download_results.py').

-3. TODO: Run a check over all the downloaded results for those not in a supported format, or those not separated into individual weapons (e.g. because of results formats that put all the results in one file).
-Either convert these into supported formats manually, or have them be ignored for the ranking calculations.
+3. Run a check over all the downloaded results to see if they're all in supported formats and have been separated into individual weapons correctly ('pre_parse_check.py').
+If any of them fail the checks, convert them into supported formats/separate into individual weapons manually, otherwise they will be ignored in the ranking calculations.

+4. TODO: Parse all results into a consistent format.

-4. TODO: Maths
+5. TODO: Maths